ARCHER2-HPC/archer2-docs/user-guide/connecting.rst

    offered by ssh using ``ssh -vvv``.
 If your private key has a non-default name you can use the ``-i`` flag to provide it to ssh, i.e. ``ssh -i path/to/key username@login.archer2.ac.uk``.
+ - Are you entering the passphrase correctly?
+You will be asked for your private key's passphrase first.
+If you enter it incorrectly you will usually be asked to enter it again, and usually up to three times in total, after which ssh will fail with ``Permission denied (publickey)``.
+If you would like to confirm your passphrase without attempting to connect, you can use ``ssh-keygen -y -f /path/to/private/key``.
+If successful, this command will print the corresponding public key.
+You can also use this to check it is the one uploaded to SAFE.
  - Are permissions correct on the ssh key?
 One common issue is that the permissions are incorrect on the either the key file, or the directory it's contained in.
 On Linux/MacOS for example, if your private keys are held in